docutranslate

 converter_config = ConverterDoclingConfig(

-artifact="./docling_artifact", # Point to the unzipped folder
+artifact="./docling_artifact", # Path to the extracted folder

 code_ocr=True,